shreyasseshadri/QuickByte/README.md

 Some advantages of this design over the previous:
 - Since the contents of each segment is sorted, the compaction process become much simpler.
-- Even though the memory for the indexer is a bottle neck, we can try to cut down the memory used by using sparse index
+- Even though the memory for the indexer is a bottle neck, we can try to cut down the memory used by using a sparse index, since the entries in the segment are sorted

 ## Summary of what is done